peter88213/novxlib-docs/source/_characters.rst

 .. admonition:: <Characters>

    Purpose
-      List the characters that are related to the section.
+      Lists the characters that are related to the section.

    Attributes
       - `ids <#the-ids-attribute>`__